Oregon Coast Road Trip Guide (1-6+ Day Itinerary)

 Florence

 Visit Pono Hukilau for lunch in Florence.
 Then choose between renting ATVs to ride on Oregon Dunes or kayaking on Siltcoos Lake.
-We recommend staying at the Siltcoos Lake Resort
+We recommend staying at the Siltcoos Lake Resort or inland at Lauren’s Place.
+Kayaks are included with your stay at both locations!

-Day 5 itinerary: Florence to Bandon
+Day 5: Florence to Bandon

 Mileage: 90 miles